Fabryz/remote-commander/README.md

 Remote Commander
 ======

-Connect directly to a client and remotely control it via WebSockets
+Connect directly to a client and remotely control it, using Node.js and Socket.io

 Requirements
 ------------